cysouw/diathesis/text/c08_preverbs.md

 ### --- [ PBJ > SBJ > OBJ ] --- {.unnumbered}

-The following diatheses can be seen as passives 'in reverse'.
+The following diatheses can be seen as passives "in reverse".
 On first notice everything just looks like a passive: (i) the accusative argument of the (prefixed) transitive verb turns into a nominative of the (non-prefixed) intransitive verb and (ii) the causer/agent of the (prefixed) transitive verb is expressed as a (governed) prepositional phrase with the (non-prefixed) intransitive verb.
 However, the direction of an alternation is by definition from the unmarked (non-prefixed) to the marked (prefixed) verb.
-So, these diatheses are 'reversed' passives.
-Although it would make sense to call such diatheses 'antipassives', this term is already taken by another kind of diatheses.
+So, these diatheses are "reversed" passives.
+Although it would make sense to call such diatheses "antipassives", this term is already taken by another kind of diatheses.
 Because the prepositional phrases are governed prepositions, these diatheses are examples of a ~~reversed conversive~~ diathesis, as defined in [@sec:intro-subject-promotions].

 ### [ PN | NA ] Preverb reversed conversive {#sec:preverb-inverted-passives}